jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The compress service shortens a given text fragment and can be used for testing and input for other processes.
 It is based on the transformer-base service with constructor parameters: name, dependencies, and isJson.
 The build-message function takes a text fragment as input and returns a JSON array with two elements: one for the system role and one for the user role.
 The function also returns the text-fragment key as a separate array.
 # MarkdownCode > services > transformer-base service
 The transformer-base service is a base class for transformers, providing a common interface and functionality.
 Its constructor has parameters for the transformer's name, dependencies, JSON treatment, language, and temperature.
 It utilizes a result-cache-service to store results and track the build's status.
 The service includes functions for rendering results, retrieving values, and calculating maximum tokens.
-# MarkdownCode > components > body > fragment-status icon
-The fragment-status icon component displays the status of a text-fragment object.
-Consumers need to provide the fragment property.
-The icon shown depends on the fragment's level.
-The component includes a tooltip that shows the status.
-The icon color is determined by the fragment's out-of-date status.
-The component registers event handlers to refresh the icon and tooltip when certain events occur.
 # MarkdownCode > services > project service > project configuration service
 The project configuration service manages project configurations, including eventTarget for registering/unregistering event handlers and config for full access to the configuration set.
 # MarkdownCode > services > transformers > plugin-transformer service